 Simpler, mainly text-based content benefit from other ebook formats including the ePub and Kindle format.
 Perfect for novels or simple layouts.
 These formats support ‘reflow’.
 The reader has the ability to adjust text size, margins and spacing depending on the viewing device.
-Of course this format has its downside, no page number references can be used, tables, pictures and graphics have to flow with the content and font choice is restricted.
+On the downside, page number references can be tricky, tables, pictures and graphics have to flow with the content and font choice is restricted.
 Pictures and graphics can look very poor at small sizes, so tread carefully.
 There is also great differences between what is actually seen by the viewer over different devices.

 A word of caution then if you format your own book, just because it looks good on one device doesn’t mean it will on another.
 Remember that all the manufacturers are in competition.
 Amazon seems to be the market leader at the moment.
 I work on the assumption that the lowest common denominator will work on everything.